xoorath/xo.codes/site/recommendations.md

 ## Preferences:

 * I prefer software that is local first.
 Clouds tend to have privacy issues, security issues, outages and anti-user incentives.
-* I prefer software written by small independant teams.
+* I prefer software written by small independent teams.
 Trusting some random person's personal repository is a lot easier for me to do than big tech corporations.
 * I prefer hosting my data in the EU where data privacy laws are typically better than in the US.
 * I prefer simple tools with fewer features as they tend to be more reliable, less disruptive and better at serving their niche.
 * I prefer to give services only the data they require about me to provide a service.
 I use [sock puppet accounts](https://kalilinuxtutorials.com/sock-puppets-osint-guide/) when interacting with most services that do not need my identity.